 Kara Odom Walker, MD, MPH, MSHS

-Dr. Kara Odom Walker is the newly appointed Senior Vice President and Chief Population Health Officer (CPHO) at Nemours Children’s Health System.
-Previously she was Secretary of the Delaware Department of Health and Services.
+Dr. Kara Odom Walker was sworn in as Secretary of the Delaware Department of Health and Services on Feb.
+6, 2017.
 As Secretary, she leads the principal agency charged with keeping Delawareans healthy, ensuring they get the health care they need in a fast-changing world, and providing children, families and seniors with essential social services including food benefits, disability-related services, and mental health and addiction treatment.
 She oversees one of the largest departments in Delaware’s government with an annual budget of more than $2 billion.

 As Secretary, Dr. Walker chairs the Health Fund Advisory Council, and is a member of the Delaware Health Care Commission and the Delaware Center for Health Innovation Board.
 Secretary Walker previously worked as the Deputy Chief Science Officer at the PatientCentered Outcomes Research Institute (PCORI), a nonprofit, nongovernment organization in Washington that is authorized by Congress to improve evidence available to help patients, caregivers, employers, insurers and policymakers make informed health care decisions.
 She managed the Institute’s research investments, which totaled $1.6 billion in 2016, toward a planned total of $2.5 billion by 2019.